Ryh1218/Occ/readme.md

 # Prohibited Items Segmentation via Occlusion-aware Bilayer Modeling
-Official PyTorch implementation of Prohibited Items Segmentation via Occlusion-aware Bilayer Modeling.
+Official PyTorch Implementation of Prohibited Items Segmentation via Occlusion-aware Bilayer Modeling.

 This paper is accepted by ICME 2025.

 ## Get Started
 ### Dependencies
-We test our code using Linux system with Pytorch 2.1.2 and CUDA 11.8.
+Code is tested on Linux with Pytorch 2.1.2 and CUDA 11.8.

-If necessary, install numpy with version lower than 2.0.0 (we use 1.24.0).
+If necessary, install numpy<2.0.0 (we use 1.24.0).
 ```
 conda create -n occ python=3.10
 conda activate occ